The Importance of Hiring an Experienced Criminal Defense Law Firm

 You cannot afford to wait when murder charges are pending or when you’re named as a suspect.
 It does not matter if it was an accidental shooting or a bar fight that resulted in death, when you’re under suspicion of murder, you need help as quickly as possible.
 Seeking counsel from an attorney is not an admission of guilt.

-How Is Murder Different from Manslaughter?
+How Are Murder Cases Different from Manslaughter?

 Manslaughter is killing without malicious intent.
 This means that, in order to be convicted of murder/homicide, you must have killed someone intentionally with forethought ahead of the event.